facebook/hhvm/README.md

 HHVM (aka the HipHop Virtual Machine) is an open-source virtual machine designed for executing programs written in [Hack](http://hacklang.org) and PHP.
 HHVM uses a just-in-time compilation approach to achieve superior performance while maintaining the flexibility that PHP developers are accustomed to.
 To date, HHVM (and its predecessor HPHPc before it) has realized over a 9x increase in web request throughput and over a 5x reduction in memory consumption for Facebook compared with the PHP 5.2 engine + APC.

-HHVM should be used together with a FastCGI-based webserver, and work is in progress to make HHVM work smoothly with Apache.
-HHVM can also be run as a standalone webserver (i.e. without the Apache webserver and the "modphp" extension).
+HHVM should be used together with a FastCGI-based webserver like [ngingx](https://github.com/facebook/hhvm/wiki/FastCGI#making-it-work-with-nginx) or [apache](https://github.com/facebook/hhvm/wiki/FastCGI#making-it-work-with-apache).

 * HHVM page: http://hhvm.com
 * Hack page: http://hacklang.org